yash88600/Neural-Network-Visualizer/README.md

 ~~~
 pip install streamlit
 ~~~
-- run the following command:
+- then run the following command on cmd:
 ~~~
 streamlit run stream.py
 ~~~
+- then provide the path to the model and upload the image

+### UI and results